ssumathe/saurabhoncloud/content/posts/aws-invalid-credentials-issue.md

 cat /etc/chrony.conf

-You’ll typically see lines like:
+You’ll typically see lines like: pool 2.rhel.pool.ntp.org iburst
-# Use public servers from the pool.ntp.org project.
-pool 2.rhel.pool.ntp.org iburst

 ✅ Ensure the pool is reachable and valid for your environment.